What Is Gustatory Sweating? Causes, Signs, Treatment, And More

 Gustatory sweating (gustatory means – Taste, which occurs while eating, thinking, and talking about eating), is also known as Frey syndrome.

-Sweating is good to control body temperature, flush out unwanted bacteria, etc. but excessive, and gustatory sweating may be a medical condition.
+Sweating is good for controlling body temp, and flushing out unwanted bacteria, but excessive, and gustatory sweating may be a medical issue.

 It is most commonly a result of damage to a nerve that goes to the parotid gland.